JoonHyeok-hozy-Kim/ai_paper_study/paper_study/0080_tutorial_bayesian_optimization/note.md

           - i.e.) Each evaluation takes a substantial amount of time or monetary/opportunity cost
         - $`f`$ is a “black box.”
           - i.e.) $`f`$ lacks known special structure like concavity or linearity that would make it easy to optimize using techniques that leverage such structure to improve efficiency.
+        - Derivative Free
+          - When evaluating $`f`$, we observe only $`f(x)`$.
+            - No first- or second-order derivatives are available.
+              - Thus, we cannot use
+                - gradient descent
+                - Newton's methods
+                - quasi-Newton methods